-- An ISO image or a physical CD/DVD created according to the instructions in the previous sections for local and network Windows unattended installation scenarios. - Network connectivity to the Remote Supervisor Adapter II, Integrated Management Module, BladeCenter Management Module, or BladeCenter Advanced Management Module from the source system. - A properly configured browser on the source system: - Ensure that the Java[TM] plug-in is installed.
+An ISO image or a physical CD/DVD created according to the instructions in the previous sections for local and network Windows unattended installation scenarios.

+- Network connectivity to the Remote Supervisor Adapter II, Integrated Management Module, BladeCenter Management Module, or BladeCenter Advanced Management Module from the source system. - A properly configured browser on the source system: - Ensure that the Java[TM] plug-in is installed.
 The control panel will reflect a Java Control Panel icon if a proper plug-in is installed.
 In addition, the Java [TM] plug-in may require that browser caching be disabled for the remote interface to work properly. - Disable pop-up blocking on your source server's web browser. - For network deployment scenarios, you must have: - A source system that contains a properly set up source tree (See "Setting up the source server" on page 4 - Network connectivity from the target server to the source system shared directory.

-- For Windows Server 2008 installations, ISO images are not supported.
+- In general, using ISO images is recommended for Windows Server 2003 installations in preference to physical CDs or DVDs.
+However, the use of ISO images is not supported on xSeries® 345. - For Windows Server 2008 installations, ISO images are not supported.
 Physical CDs or DVDs are required. - Network deployment scenarios have significant time savings over local deployments. - Make sure that no disc is present in the CD/DVD-ROM drive of your target server. - If you encounter problems, try updating the RSA II, IMM, MM, or AMM firmware to the latest level.